Jeffrey A. Miller, Ph.D., ABPPProfessor and Associate Provost

 Education:Ph.D., School Psychology, Arizona State University, 1995

-Jeffrey A. Miller, Ph.D., ABPP, is Associate Provost/Associate Academic Vice President for Administration.
-He is responsible for monitoring and managing the budget operations of Academic Affairs as well as management of space assigned to Academic Affairs and across the University as appropriate.
-Dr. Miller continues to serve as Professor of School Psychology in the School of Education at Duquesne University.
-Dr. Miller previously served as the Associate Dean for Graduate Studies and Research in the School of Education at Duquesne University.
+Dr. Jeffrey A. Miller, ABPP, is Associate Provost for Administration.
+He serves on the Academic Affairs leadership team and is responsible for planning and budget, enterprise computing, media services, and facilities management for the Division of Academic Affairs.
+Miller continues to serve as Professor of School Psychology in the School of Education at Duquesne University.
+Miller previously served as the Associate Dean for Graduate Studies and Research in the School of Education at Duquesne University.
 He is a board-certified school psychologist by the American Board of Professional Psychology, a licensed psychologist and a certified school psychologist.
 He is a Fellow and past president of the American Academy of School Psychology.

-Dr. Miller also serves on the Board of the American Board of School Psychology, is Vice-President of the Council of Specialties in Professional Psychology and is the current chair of the School Psychology Specialty Council.
+Miller has served on the Board of the American Board of School Psychology, Vice-President of the Council of Specialties in Professional Psychology, and chair of the School Psychology Specialty Council.
 He has published more than 30 books, book chapters and refereed journal articles.
 His most recent book is entitled Specialty Competencies in School Psychology published by Oxford University Press.

-Dr. Miller has served as associate editor and editorial board member of the Journal of Psychoeducational Assessment and the Journal of Applied School Psychology.
-Dr. Miller is recipient of the 2010 Eugene P. Beard Award for Leadership in Ethics and is a Fellow of the American Psychological Association.
-His research focuses on the translation of neuropsychological knowledge to improve teaching and learning and professional issues in school psychology.
+Miller has served as associate editor and editorial board member of the Journal of Psychoeducational Assessment and the Journal of Applied School Psychology.
+Miller is recipient of the Eugene P. Beard Award for Leadership in Ethics and is a Fellow of the American Psychological Association.
+His research has focused on functional behavioral assessment of children, the translation of neuropsychological knowledge to improve teaching and learning, and professional issues in school psychology.

 - Eugene P. Beard Award for Leadership in Ethics (2010)